-This tutorial will cover how to configure MissionPlanner and QGroundControl to send base station RTK corrections to the autopilot.
+This tutorial covers how to configure MissionPlanner and QGroundControl to send RTK base station corrections to the autopilot.
 The instructions have been tested with simpleRTK2B, simpleRTK2Blite and simpleRTK3B GNSS receivers.

-If you want to use a NTRIP service, please check this tutorial.
+If you want to use a NTRIP service, check this tutorial.

-- Select the COM port where your GNSS base station is connected to and set the proper baudrate
+- Select the COM port where your GNSS base station is connected to and set the proper baudrate.
+Press Connect.

-When you go back to Mission Planner main screen you will see the base station position as well as your Ardupilot GNSS position:
+Then go back to the main screen of Mission Planner.
+Here, you will see both the base station position and your Ardupilot GNSS position.